kylpo/notes/web/Websites-vs-Webapps.md

 _WIP_

-Let's standardize a Website's characteristics:
+Let's standardize a Website's (or Web Document's) characteristics:
 - Best thought of as a living or static document
 - Annotation standard applies
   - [Perspectives on Annotation - YouTube](https://www.youtube.com/watch?v=m2cJNDs7y2Y)